Oguzhanyldrmm/Messender-Bot/README.md

-# Discord Verified Emoji Bot
+# Discord Server Message Saver Bot

-This simple Discord bot is designed to send a direct message to a user whenever they react with a green checkmark emoji (✅) on any message in a server.
-It's a straightforward way to acknowledge and notify users who provide a positive reaction to messages.
+This simple Discord bot is designed to send a direct message to the user when he/she reacts to that message with a green tick emoji (✅) for any message the user wants to save on the server.

 ## Features

 - Listens for reactions with the green checkmark emoji (✅) on any message.
-- Sends a direct message to the user who reacted with the verification emoji.
+- It sends that message directly to the user who wants to record a message.
 ## Getting Started

 ### Prerequisites